whataboutpets/minimal-mistakes/_posts/cats/2019-02-13-how-to-get-rid-of-cat-allergies.md

 For starters:

-Make sure you use detergent solutions.
+Make sure you **use detergent solutions**.
 As they remove more allergens than soap or water alone.

-Also, the water temperature needs to be above 130 degrees Fahrenheit for maximum results.
+Also, the water temperature needs to be **130 degrees Fahrenheit** (or above) for maximum results.

 It really is that simple.